 - Recognition for community involvement

 Applicants for the program must live or work in Summit County.
 Employed participants must have the support and commitment of their business or organization.
-Individuals representing a broad community spectrum will be accepted as members of Leadership Summit, Class of 2016.
+Individuals representing a broad community spectrum will be accepted as members of Leadership Summit, Class of 2018.
 Applicants must have the ability to attend all sessions, barring extreme emergencies.
-Applications will be accepted through Monday, August 24, 2015.
-The program begins on September 24.

 The September-through-May curriculum guides a selected group of diverse community professionals through a highly interactive series of cutting edge sessions on critical regional issues and leadership development.
 Sessions include leadership training and communication style workshops, leadership book reviews, site visits, panel discussions with local leaders and interactive topical challenges presented by local key decision makers.
 This is to inspire participants to address community challenges while providing opportunities to enhance self-awareness of leadership approaches.